actions-github/upload-to-release/README.md

 # Or use ready docker image:

-- name: Upload to release
+- name: Upload asset to release
   uses: docker://gact/upload-to-release:latest
   with:
     file: './hi'